HappybearGaming/QuickHeal/README.md

 The following macros give paladins that choose to heal in melee additional tools to automate Holy Strike and Holy Shock.

-`/qh hot`: Classic Holy Shock function - dependant from quickheal rules (general threshold, priority, blacklist...) - Cancels autoattack <Br>
+`/qh hs`: Classic Holy Shock function - dependant from quickheal rules (general threshold, priority, blacklist...) - Cancels autoattack <Br>

 `/run qhHShock(85)`: Specific Holy shock function - independant from quickheal rules (only use MAX rank on the lowest target around) - Number is the min % healing threshold to trigger (DEFAULT is set to 85%) - Doesn't cancel autoattack <Br>

 `/run qhHStrike(93,3)`: Specific Holy Strike function - 1st number is the min %healing threshold to trigger - the 2nd number is the # of targets needed under threshold (DEFAULT set at 93% threshold on 3 targets) <Br>

 ## ChangeLog:

+**Oct 10, 2025**<Br>
+- Paladin : replacing /qh hot by /qh hs for paladin only
+- Misc : /qh hot doesn't cancel auto attack anymore

 **Oct 4, 2025**<Br>
 - Paladin : Allowing max rank usage of Holy Shock with "/qh hot max"